Josh-Cena/eslint-config-jc/docs/eslint-base/objects-classes.md

 ### [`no-class-assign`](https://eslint.org/docs/rules/no-class-assign)

 - Severity: error
+- Related:
+  - `ts(2629): Cannot assign to 'A' because it is a class.`

 Under no circumstance should you be reassigning a binding introduced by a declaration—this makes the variable's type hard to reason about.
 Class declarations are already immutable inside the declaration, so it should be immutable outside too.
 One niche case where reassignment is intended is for "decorators":